What is a Customer Data Platform (CDP)?

 Specifically, this kind of data management platform can help you with…

-A CDP makes it easy to gather customer data from all over the place and keep it all in one spot, so you can have a complete picture of your customers, including things like their demographic, purchase history, transactional data, and behavioural data.
+A CDP makes it easy to gather customer data from all over the place and keep it all in one spot, so you can have a complete picture of your customers, including things like their demographic, purchase history, transactional data, and behavioral data.

-- Customer profiles, segments, and personalisation
+- Customer profiles, segments, and personalization

 A CDP can take all of that rich, ever-evolving information and use it to build out personas and profiles for each customer or customer type.
 It can then take those profiles and divide them into different groups or segments based on things like age, location, or purchase history, so you can target your marketing efforts more effectively.
 That should make your marketing more impactful and meaningful because of how personal it is to each customer.